 - Auckland is big.
 It has New Zealand’s largest and best university.
 There is an international airport.
 Most international technology companies are based there.
-It has more knowledge workers than any other city but they are spread out — the city has nothing resembling an innovation quarter.
+It may have more knowledge workers than any other city in total, but they are spread out — the city has nothing resembling an innovation quarter.

 - Wellington is compact.
 It has the highest number of knowledge workers per square kilometre.
 Most work within walking distance of each other.
 That’s important.
 Innovation works best when innovators interact with each other.
 Informal regular contact is best.
 Wellington is also home to New Zealand’s best-known tech companies including Xero, Weta and TradeMe.

 - Christchurch combines elements of both Auckland and Wellington.
 The city’s mayor Lianne Dalziel is the civic leader pushing innovation hardest and the planned innovation precinct will help.

 Now David Cunliffe says: “Dunedin will be knowledge and innovation centre under Labour”.

 At first this looks worrying.
 While it’s not good to put all your innovation eggs in one basket, there’s a strong case for concentration, especially in a small country.